Michael Rouleau: Military career

 In 1999, he retired from the CAF and joined the ranks of the Ottawa Carleton Regional Police Service as an emergency response officer.
 However, he re-enrolled in the CAF in 2002 following the events of the September 11 attacks against the United States.

-Rouleau was appointed Commander of the Canadian Special Operations Forces Command in February 2014.
-He was Commander of the Canadian Joint Operations Command from June 2018 to March 2020 before being replaced by Lieutenant-General Christopher J. Coates.
+Rouleau was appointed Commander of Canadian Special Operations Forces Command in February 2014.
+He was Commander of Canadian Joint Operations Command from June 2018 to March 2020 before being replaced by Lieutenant-General Christopher J. Coates.

 In July 2020, Rouleau was named Vice Chief of the Defence Staff.
 In March 2021, Frances J. Allen was announced as his successor and he was named a strategic advisor to the chief of the Defence Staff on future capabilities, pending Allen's completion of service as Canada's Representative to the NATO Military Committee.
 He resigned prematurely from the role on June 14, 2021, after controversy over a golf game he played with former Chief of the Defence Staff Jonathan Vance during an investigation into the latter for sexual misconduct.